Chellah: Post-Marinid period and modern era

 After the Marinid period the necropolis declined.
 It was pillaged for the first time by Ahmad al-Liḥyani, a pretender to the Marinid throne based in Meknes between 1417 and 1437.
 Although he and other pretenders were eventually suppressed by Abu Zakariya Yahya, the regent and de facto Wattasid ruler between 1420 and 1448, the Wattasids chose not to try and restore the necropolis.
 Many of the remaining structures in Chellah were damaged by the 1755 Lisbon earthquake and fell into ruins.
 The 'Alawi sultans stationed soldiers here afterwards to prevent further looting, but in the late 18th century an Arab tribe, the Ṣabbaḥ, took possession of the enclosure until in 1790 sultan Moulay Yazid charged the governor of Salé, Abu Ya'za al-Qasṭali, with removing them.
 During this episode the necropolis was again looted.

 Despite this decline, the site acquired local religious importance over time.
-At some point, sufis began to inhabit the site and the madrasa was reused as a zawiya (sufi religious and educational center).
+At some point, Sufis began to inhabit the site and the madrasa was reused as a zawiya (Sufi religious and educational center).
 The zawiya also became the object of a local pilgrimage, with locals believing that a visit here could be a substitute for the Hajj pilgrimage to Mecca for those who couldn't afford that long journey.
 As part of their visit, pilgrims performed a circumambulation (tawaf) of the madrasa's mihrab.
 Popular legends also grew around the tombs.
 The tomb of Shams al-Ḍuḥa came to be popularly known as the tomb of a girl named Lalla Chella, to which the site's name was popularly attributed.
-Another domed tomb near the pool next to the Marinid mausoleums is believed to be that of Sidi Yahya ibn Yunus, a saint who allegedly lived a hundred years before the Islamic prophet Muhammad.
 Some local beliefs, especially among women, associated beneficial maraboutic powers to some of the animals, like the eels and turtles, that lived in the pools here.
 For example, it was believed that feeding the eels could aid fertility and childbirth.
 Legends about buried treasures also led to illegal excavations at times and pushed authorities in the 20th century to move some of the most important objects in the necropolis to museums in Rabat.